Fifoblivion/cs-notes/Python/1-Why-Python.md

   * easy to write code that's easy to understand, both for the compiler and for a human reader.
   * Two factors that make for expressiveness:
     * intuitively readable constructs
-    * lack of boilerplate code
+    * lack of boilerplate cod

 ## Why